Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/01-lakehouse.md

    >**Note**: Currently, there are no tables or files in the lakehouse.

-## Upload a file
+### Task 2: Upload a file

-Fabric provides multiple ways to load data into the lakehouse, including built-in support for pipelines that copy data from external sources and data flows (Gen 2) that you can define using visual tools based on Power Query.
-However one of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer (or lab VM if applicable).
+In this task, you will upload a data file into your newly created lakehouse.
+Microsoft Fabric supports various methods for ingesting data, but to get started quickly, you'll use the built-in file upload feature to bring in a local file.

 1. Return to the web browser tab containing your lakehouse, and in the **...
 (1)** menu for the **Files** folder in the **Lakehouse explorer** pane, select **New subfolder (2)**, and create a subfolder named **data (3)**.